 What is the level of trust of the data collected in the identifier field?

 How does each health care client identifier field rate in comparison to the other identifiers (for example, date of birth may have a greater weight than sex)?

+What is the resolution of the data? (eg month born versus full birthday, village born verus district)

 What is the reliability and consistency with which this identifier is present, and correct, for a given person?